A. Victoria Mixon, Editor

 3. Never force your protagonist to choose between their conflicting needs

 So you think, ‘Aha!
 I know what’s wrong.
 Those two needs don’t matter enough.’
 And you’re intensely pleased with yourself, because—you know what?
-You’re right.

 So you give your protagonist two big, overwhelming, dastardly, fabulous needs, and you make them in stark opposition to each other.

-• They need to save the home they inherited from their tragically-dead parents that’s all they own and they need to survive a tornado/avalanche/desert island/inner-city gang war.
+• They need to save the home they inherited from their tragically-dead parents that’s all they own and they need to survive a tornado/avalanche/desert island/inner-city gang war

-• They need to save their boss’s reputation for the sake of their own career and they need to get their ex back from that boss.
+• They need to save their boss’s reputation for the sake of their own career and they need to get their ex back from that boss

-• They need to disable a covert operation aimed at world domination before all they hold dear is violated and they need to survive the bad guys’ ruthless efforts to thwart them.
+• They need to disable a covert operation aimed at world domination before all they hold dear is violated and they need to survive the bad guys’ ruthless efforts to thwart them

 Wonderful stuff!
 Gripping, intriguing, conflicting.
 Such an exciting story to write!
 Even your readers are cheering you on every step of the way.
 “I can’t put it down!
 Write faster.”

-But in the end it’s still—just—a—flop.
+But in the end it’s still.
+Just A. Flop.

 And the agent who loved the premise, loved the story, loved you for coming up with the whole thing—stops taking your calls.